About

 Photo: Alessandro Ceccarelli

-Paz has had several solo exhibitions in the UK, France, Germany, Mexico, and Argentina; two museum shows took place at the Museo Leonora Carrington in San Luis Potosí, Mexico (2019), and also at Kunstmuseum Magdeburg, Germany (2016).
-The latter was accompanied by a bilingual monograph published by Verlag für Moderne Kunst, Vienna.
-As a multi-cultural artist, Paz’s work was included in the group exhibit Tous, des sang-mêlés, held at MACVAL, Vitry-sur-Seine, France (2017).
-Earlier solo projects include an exhibit at Dukan Gallery in Leipzig (2014), Mexican Cultural Institute in Paris (2013), Pippy Houldsworth Gallery, London (2006) and Ruth Benzacar Gallery in Buenos Aires (2005).
-A semi-retrospective exhibit of her work was featured in L.A.C.
+I have presented solo exhibitions in the UK, France, Germany, Mexico, and Argentina.
+Museum exhibitions include the Museo Leonora Carrington in San Luis Potosí, Mexico (2019), and Kunstmuseum Magdeburg, Germany (2016), the latter accompanied by a bilingual monograph published by Verlag für Moderne Kunst, Vienna.
+As a multicultural artist, my work was featured in the group exhibition Tous, des sang‑mêlés at MACVAL, Vitry‑sur‑Seine, France (2017).
+Solo projects include exhibitions at the Maison de l’Amérique latine, Paris (2022), Thames Estuary Festival, Essex UK (2021), Dukan Gallery, Leipzig (2014); the Mexican Cultural Institute, Paris (2013); Pippy Houldsworth Gallery, London (2006); and Ruth Benzacar Gallery, Buenos Aires (2005).
+A semi‑retrospective of my work was shown at L.A.C.
 Sigéan in collaboration with FRAC Occitanie (2010).
-Paz has also participated in various international painting survey exhibits such as Heute.
+I have also participated in international painting surveys such as Heute.
 Spektrum.
-Malerei. at Kunstmuseum Magdeburg (2012) as well as Slow Magic, Contemporary Approaches to Painting at the Bluecoat Gallery, Liverpool (2009).
+Malerei. at Kunstmuseum Magdeburg (2012) and Slow Magic: Contemporary Approaches to Painting at the Bluecoat Gallery, Liverpool (2009).
+Over several years I have participated in numerous prestigious residency programmes, among them the Delfina Studio Trust and also Gasworks in London, as well as Skowhegan in the USA.

 All images on website copyright Alicia Paz (except otherwise noted)